 Also, think about the medium via which the pitch is being delivered.
 If you’re sending via email keep it much shorter and to the point, but remember that it won’t have you talking alongside it so ensure it is comprehensible as a standalone asset.
 If it’s a one-to-one pitch, you’ll likely have a far more detailed deck to support an in-depth discussion about your business.

-How Should You Structure Your Deck?
+How Should You Structure Your Pitch Deck?

-The basic narrative of a pitch deck should be to present investors with a problem that exists, show how you can solve that problem, show why it’s worth solving (market size), and why you can solve it better than anyone else (product, team, biz model, competition).
+The basic structure of a pitch deck should be to present investors with a problem that exists, show how you can solve that problem, show why it’s worth solving (market size), and why you can solve it better than anyone else (product, team, biz model, competition).

 - Company purpose